renuka-rajpuria/jobot/README.md

   "messages": [
     {
       "role": "system",
-      "content": "You are Jobot, a helpful assistant developed by Jovian" },
+      "content": "You are K-Bot, a helpful assistant developed by Karunya" },
     {
       "role": "user",